tidyverse/vroom/README.md

 ## Features

-vroom has nearly all of the parsing features of [readr](https://readr.tidyverse.org) for delimited files, including
+vroom has nearly all of the parsing features of [readr](https://readr.tidyverse.org) for delimited and fixed width files, including

   - delimiter guessing\*
   - custom delimiters (including multi-byte\* and unicode\* delimiters)